 Assess any signs of thrombophlebitis, including localized pain, redness, or swelling in the affected area.
 Report these signs to the physician.

 Monitor injection site for pain, swelling, and irritation.
 Report prolonged or excessive injection site reactions to the physician.

 Always wash hands thoroughly and disinfect equipment (whirlpools, electrotherapeutic devices, treatment tables, and so forth) to help prevent the spread of infection.
 Use universal precautions or isolation procedures as indicated for specific patients.

 Advise patient about the likelihood of GI reactions such as nausea, vomiting, and diarrhea.
 Instruct patient to report severe or prolonged GI problems.

 Instruct patient and family/caregivers to report other troublesome side effects such as severe or prolonged headache, pain, or skin reactions (rash, itching).

 Metabolism and Excretion: Both are converted to compounds with additional anti-infective activity; parent drugs and metabolites are mostly excreted in feces (75–77%); 15% of quinupristin and 17% of dalfopristin excreted in urine.

 |IV ||rapid ||end of infusion ||8–12 hr |

 Contraindicated in: Hypersensitivity.

-Use Cautiously in: Concurrent use ...
+Use Cautiously in: Concurrent use of other ...